ArmanKhanTech/Medicomm/README.md

         key_secret: 'YOUR RAZORPAY SECRET KEY'
     })
     ```
-    Line 13 : Enter the name of your firebase credential file here (the one you will download from your firebase console)
+    <br>`Line 13` : Enter the name of your firebase credential file here (the one you will download from your firebase console)
     ```javascript
     let serviceAccount = require("./YOUR FIREBASE SERVICE ACCOUNT KEY.json");
     ```
-    <br>Line 511 : Enter the E-mail ID & password here (it will be used to send notification to customers after placing order)
+    <br>`Line 511` : Enter the E-mail ID & password here (it will be used to send notification to customers after placing order)
     ```javascript
     let transporter = nodemailer.createTransport({
         host: "smtp.gmail.com",